euler-xyz/evc-playground/README.md

 If you're interested in building a vault that is interoperable with the EVC, you should start by looking at the [EVCClient](/src/utils/EVCClient.sol) contract and the contracts in the [vaults directory](/src/vaults).

 The `EVCClient` contract is an abstract base contract for interacting with the EVC.
-It provides utility functions for authenticating callers in the context of the EVC, scheduling and forgiving status checks, and liquidating collateral shares.
+It inherits from [`EVCUtil`](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/src/utils/EVCUtil.sol) contract and provides utility functions for authenticating callers in the context of the EVC, scheduling and forgiving status checks, and liquidating collateral shares.

 The `VaultBase` is an abstract base contract that all EVC-interoperable vaults inherit from.
 It provides standard modifiers for reentrancy protection and account/vault status checks scheduling.
 It declares functions that must be defined in the child contract in order to correctly implement controller release, vault snapshotting and account/vaults status checks.